Battle of Samarra (1733): Topal Osman

 Topal Osman hailed from Anatolia originally although he was born and raised in the Peloponesse peninsula of Morea.
 He entered the service of the sultan as a youth and by the age of 24 had risen to the rank of Beylerbey.
 He was later sent to Egypt though his ship was attacked en route and he was taken to Malta as a prisoner.
 He was ransomed and released, later partaking in the Pruth River Campaign, which saw Peter the Great decisively beaten, as well as playing a major role in the war with Venice where he particularly distinguished himself, so much so that he was rewarded with the title of Pasha.

 Topal eventually rose to the rank of grand vizier of the Ottoman Empire, though he held this title for only six months before being dismissed due to political wrangling in the capital.
 By the time he was appointed 'saraskar' of the Ottoman army sent to face Nader he was the seventy-year-old governor of the Trebizond & Tiflis Eyalats.
-He would be remembered as Nader's most formidable opponent, his equal in both cunning and experience, Topal Osman was to show Nader no man is invincible.
+He would be remembered as Nader's most formidable opponent, his equal in both cunning and experience, Topal Osman was to show Nader that no man is invincible.